Azure-Samples/qdrant-azure/Azure-Container-Instances/README.md

 Deploy the Azure Container Instance with an existing storage account volume using the ARM template `qdrant-aci-deploy.json` located in this directory.
 Pas the name of your existing storage account in the `storageaccountname` parameter in command line for Azure Powershell.

-Deploy the Azure Container Instance with a new storage account volume using the ARM template `qdrant-deploy-aci-linkedstorage.json` and the located in this directory.
+Deploy the Azure Container Instance with a new storage account volume using the ARM template `qdrant-deploy-aci-linkedstorage.json` located in the [!`ARM-templates`](./ARM-templates) directory.

 To deploy using the Azure Powershell, open the Powershell command line and run the following command: